OPM/pyopmspe11/docs/text/installation.rst

 .. note::

-    For not macOS users, to install the dependencies used for the figure's LaTeX formatting, execute
+    For not macOS users, to install the (optional but recommended) dependencies used for the figure's LaTeX formatting, execute

     **sudo apt-get install texlive-fonts-recommended texlive-fonts-extra dvipng cm-super**